mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the GlobalBuff with the given name from this mod.

-### public void AddGore(string texture, ModGore modGore = null)

-Adds the given texture to the game as a custom gore, with the given custom gore behavior.
-If no custom gore behavior is provided, the custom gore will have the default vanilla behavior.

-### public void AddSound(SoundType type, string soundPath, ModSound modSound = null)

-Adds the given sound file to the game as the given type of sound and with the given custom sound playing.
-If no ModSound instance is provided, the custom sound will play in a similar manner as the default vanilla ones.

 ### public void AddMusicBox(int musicSlot, int itemType, int tileType, int tileFrameY = 0)

 Allows you to tie a music ID, and item ID, and a tile ID together to form a music box.
 When music with the given ID is playing, equipped music boxes have a chance to change their ID to the given item type.
 When an item with the given item type is equipped, it will play the music that has musicSlot as its ID.
 When a tile with the given type and Y-frame is nearby, if its X-frame is >= 36, it will play the music that has musicSlot as its ID.